Hospital Authority: Chinese medicine and COVID-19

 In September 2022, Henry Fan Hung Ling, chairman of the Hospital Authority, lobbied for a "significant expansion" of traditional Chinese medicine used in Hong Kong's public healthcare.
 Days later, the Hospital Authority released information from a study it conducted, showing that traditional Chinese medicine could be used to cure long COVID.
 Rowena Wong Hau-wan, the Hospital Authority's chief manager (Chinese medicine), said "The research has served as evidence on treatment of Covid residual symptoms with Chinese medicine."
 However, Professor Bian Zhaoxian admitted that the patients could have recovered naturally rather than because of the Chinese medicine, and that the study was not conducted using a scientific randomized controlled trial.

 COVID-19 and public hospitals

 On 27 August 2022, Health Secretary Lo Chung-mau suggested that private hospitals were slacking and could be punished for not taking in non-COVID patients from public hospitals due to potential overcrowding at public hospitals, though Dr. Siddharth Sridhar of HKU said that the overcrowding was because elderly patients with COVID-19 were often sent to public hospitals even if the severity of their symptoms was low.
 Months later in November 2022, Lau Ka-hin of the Hospital Authority said that public hospitals would be allowed to have COVID-19 positive patients with low symptoms to isolate at home instead of being treated at the hospital.
 Lau said that 60% of accident and emergency patients were taken in solely because of their COVID-19 positive result.

-Slabs of concrete fell onto hospital beds

-Concrete slab about the size of a small backpack, had fallen onto an empty bed at Castle Peak Hospital in Tuen Mun in November 2022.
-The Hospital Authority had not disclosed the incident until after it came to light on 5 Mar, 2023.
-Slabs of concrete, with the biggest one sized at about 30 x 30 centimeters, falling from the ceiling inside a consultation room of Kwai Chung Hospital on 8 Mar destroying a printer, as disclosed by a netizen.
-Falling down of other objects such as surgical light had also been reported.
-All posts from the instagram account that disclosing the issue are no longer accessible since 14 March 2023 after being ratted on.